 LSD, or D-lysergic acid diethylamide, is a type of hallucinogen that changes a person’s thoughts, feelings and perception of themselves and the world around them.
-People who take LSD and other hallucinogens can experience sensations, such as seeing, hearing, smelling or feeling, things that may appear to be real, but really aren’t.
+Commonly known as Acid, Boomers, Doses, Microdots, Purple Haze and Sugar Cubes, people who take LSD and other hallucinogens can experience sensations, such as seeing, hearing, smelling or feeling, things that may appear to be real, but really aren’t.
 These are called hallucinations.

 LSD’s effects are due to a disruption in the connection between nerves and the brain chemical serotonin, which is involved in the regulation of body temperature, appetite, mood, sleep, behavior, sexual behavior and muscle control.
 The drug also affects an area of the brain associated with the detection of stimuli from all over the body and makes people more sensitive of visual and other sensory stimuli.